Are you trying to control everything?

 2. Let go of the small things first.

-If you have been trying to control every aspects of your life, it’s difficult to let go all at once.
+If you have been trying to control every aspect of your life, it’s difficult to let go all at once.
 Instead, it’s advisable to let go of one thing at a time.
 Start with the small things first.

 Rather than having everything in order, allow your desk to be messy once in a while.
 Rather than being in control of a group conversation and the one speaking all the time, allow other people to talk and just listen.
 Rather than sticking with the same routine every day, change it up a little and be spontaneous.